KittehOrg/KittehIRCClientLib/docs/advanced/tls.md

 For certificate or key pinning, you currently must implement this yourself in your custom `TrustManager`, though discussions for adding a pinning API are underway.

+### TLS Exceptions

+If something goes wrong, you may get a `ClientConnectionFailedEvent` with `getCause()` containing a "SSLEngine problem" and a chain of causes.
+At the bottom should be the actual cause of this situation

+#### Certificate Expired

+The exception may say something like `NotAfter: Mon Jun 10 08:15:43 EDT 2019` which means the certificate was only valid until that point in time.
+You should let the admins of that IRC server know of their mistake.
+In the mean time, you could work around it by connecting using the `InsecureTrustManagerFactory`.
+If writing a client, you could prompt the user to decide if they want to make this technically risky decision.

+#### Self-signed certificate

+You could import the certificate!
+Or, use your own trust manager.